The complete 5x5 strength training guide

 This guide covers everything: the exercises, the schedule, the progression system, and what to do when you inevitably hit a wall.
 No fluff, just what works.

-What Is 5x5 Training?
+What is 5x5 training?

 5x5 means five sets of five reps at the same weight.
 You squat 60kg for 5 reps, rest, then do it again.
 Four more times.
 That’s one exercise done.